WW-2026-001 Modern

 The Land Rover.
 I reversed into the gate post on Wednesday afternoon.
 The post by the beer garden entrance.
 It is painted green and I have hit it before, twice, because the turning circle is tight and I am usually carrying crates when I do it.
 Ray Gerrard, the postman, was standing right there.
 He laughed and said I should get a smaller vehicle.
 There is green paint on my bumper from the post.
 You can check.

 On Friday.
 I opened the bar at five.
 The usual crowd drifted in.
 Keith Saunders, Brian Leach, Janet Overton, the Mosely couple.
 I was behind the bar from five o'clock onward.
 I pulled pints, I served crisps, I changed a barrel of Hooky at about half five.
 At six o'clock, or just past, I saw Tulloch walk past the front window heading south towards the lane.
 He had his stick and his cap.
 He always walked that way on Fridays.
 I thought nothing of it.
+You do not think about things that happen every week.

 At about quarter past six I went outside for a cigarette.
 I stood in the doorway, the front door, which faces the High Street, not Drystone Lane.
 The lane is 200 metres south.
 I could not see it from where I was standing.
 I smoked one cigarette, maybe eight minutes, came back in.
 Keith and Brian were at the bar.
 They will tell you I was back by half six at the latest.